-Consisting of full sections of trumpets, trombones, saxophones, rhythm section instruments, and other instruments needed for various arrangements, the jazz ensemble is a select group dedicated to performing music ranging from the style of the "big bands" to contemporary and experimental jazz forms.
+This course consists of a full sections of trumpets, trombones, saxophones, rhythm section instruments, and other instruments needed for various arrangements.
+The jazz ensemble is a select group dedicated to performing music ranging from the style of the "big bands" to contemporary and experimental jazz forms.
 In addition to developing jazz skills, the musicians develop facility in jazz composition, arranging and improvisation.
 Audition required.
-Two credits.
+One credit.